eni0la/aws-serverless-web-app/README.md

 OPTIONS

-Fixed cross-origin request errors between frontend and API
+This resolved cross-origin request errors between the frontend and API.

 6\.
-Deployed API to a new stage: prod
+The API was deployed to a new stage:

+prod

-Tested endpoints successfully after deployment
+After deployment, all endpoints were successfully tested.